 Your Neighborhood's Air Quality

 We combine data from our air quality monitoring network, NYCCAS, with other data to understand what makes one neighborhood's air quality different from another's.
-We found that building emissions, building density, industrial areas, and traffic density are associated with differences in air quality.
+We found that building emissions, commercial cooking, industrial areas, and traffic density are associated with differences in air quality.

-If we don't have an air quality monitor in one neighborhood, but we know its building density, its industrial area, and its traffic, then we can model (estimate or predict) its air quality - based on monitored air quality in similar neighborhoods.
+If we don't have an air quality monitor in one neighborhood, but we know this other information about it, then we can model its air quality - estimating or predicting it, based on monitored air quality in similar neighborhoods.

 Air quality in your neighborhood